 We were taught in Seminary that some decisions are best made before they need to be made.
 This is good advice.
 If I decide that I won’t drink alcohol, and I commit to myself that I will say, “No,” if I am ever asked, then the decision is already made, and I would have to actually go against my former decision when the temptation is presented to me.
 Deciding ahead of time can save a lot of future heartache.

-As a freshman at the University of Wyoming, I was assigned to Orr Hall.
+In 1975, as a freshman at the University of Wyoming, I was assigned to Orr Hall, a coed dorm.
 This was the dorm where they housed all the sports teams.
-My floor had the baseball team.
+My floor held the baseball team.
 The bathrooms reeked of chewing tobacco.
-They would fill coke bottles with their chew spit, then leave them in the bathroom garbage to be tipped over and spill across the floor.
+They would fill coke bottles with their chew spit, then leave them in the bathroom garbage or to be tipped over and spilled across the floor.
 Nasty habit.

 One member of the team took great pride in his porn collection, and would go from room to room on the last day of finals and shove a random porn magazine under each door as a “celebration” of the last day of classes.
 It was a challenging place to live, coming from a strong LDS home, where we never heard swearing and our favorite show was the “Wonderful World of Disney” each Sunday afternoon.